 Hotels near Midi Station

-Many travelers enter and leave Brussels at Midi Station (Gare du Midi).
-The Eurostar and international trains stop here, so staying near Midi can be convenient if you are staying 1 or 2 days in Brussels or if you have an early-morning departure.
+Many travelers enter and leave at Midi Station (Gare du Midi).
+The Eurostar and international trains stop here, so staying near Midi can be convenient if your stay is short or if you have an early-morning departure.

 A 15-20 minute walk from the historic area of Brussels, the neighborhood around Midi Station can feel a little desolate, so it may not be ideal for some people, particularly solo female travelers.
 Fortunately, there are several good options for hotels in or right by the Midi train station.